funkcake/Inventory-System/README.md

 - A.Figured out how to create models for category and product Q.Still need to figure out how to create associations for tables.
 - A.Figured out how the associations work.
-Using them will depend on my routes Q.Need to figure out the products post and put routes
+Using them will depend on my routes
+- Q.Need to figure out the products post and put routes A.Figured out something for these routes - still need to discuss and go over to see about better solutions

 Q.Need to start to figure out how the handlebars routes need to be defined.
 See AndyTA's repo for reference.